 In an increasingly global marketplace, diversity and inclusion are being recognized as a key component in business success.
 Research tells us that diverse and inclusive teams are smarter, more creative, and make better decisions.
 While an increasing number of organizations are embracing the notion of diversity, the practice of inclusion is often overlooked.
 Being respected, valued, and welcome to contribute equates to more than just good feelings: Humans have a biologically based need to belong—to feel included, supported, and valued by others socially.
 Today, we are diving more into neuroscience specifically neuroinclusion and looking at what we can do more of in order to achieve an inclusive workplace.

-Episode 119: Neuroinclusion and the Autistic Job Search with Steve Eisenberg (@steve8004)
+Episode 119: Neuroinclusion and the Autistic Job Candidate with Steve Eisenberg (@steve8004)

 Often times as in my podcast I talk to the experts as with our recent podcast interview on Neuroscience, however, we don’t always go direct the source to get the job candidate or employee perspective in our workplace.
 Steven Eisenberg is a professional who has a vested interested in the subject of neuro inclusion and neurodiversity.
 He is diagnosed with autism and spends a great deal of his time talking with employers, recruiters, workplace leaders, and businesses on how they can be more inclusive and diverse in their employee populations and hiring programs.
 Steve attends conferences and events sharing and coaching companies on program components they should consider for their diversity and inclusion programs.